openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 ##### Defensive Input and Memory Guarding

-While keeping the bulk of analysis logic out of the coordinator process reduces risk, there is still the potential for a deprivileged insights-operator-runtime component to influence the coordinator as a corrupted relay through its required communication channel.
-As an example, a corrupted container could lead a insights-operator-runtime process to write a carefully crafted payload which triggers a buffer overflow and potentially arbitrary code execution in the coordinator.
+While keeping the bulk of analysis logic out of the coordinator process reduces risk, there is still the potential for a deprivileged insights-runtime-extractor component to influence the coordinator as a corrupted relay through its required communication channel.
+As an example, a corrupted container could lead a insights-runtime-extractor process to write a carefully crafted payload which triggers a buffer overflow and potentially arbitrary code execution in the coordinator.
 Therefore the coordinator process should take particular care in the handling of all input, assuming potentially hostile data.
 Additionally, the coordinator process should take advantage of technologies and techniques that mitigate memory corruption defects.
 As an example, Rust’s memory access model provides strong guarantees of memory safety, and limits state mutability to the smaller set of intended write code paths.
 Usage of a defensive language like Rust over a traditional memory unsafe language like C would mitigate risk further by providing a second line of defense, as well as preventing a number of common issues frequently leveraged in exploits.

 #### Privacy Risk & Mitigation